Chicken Feather Colors 101

 Blue

 This chicken feather color is a dilution of black, and is generally applied to any bird with a slate gray appearance.
 Some breeds with blue varieties with black lacing, while others are leaden blue, lemon blue, or blue slate.
-Self blue in the U.S. and lavender in the U.K. is characterized by a uniform, pale bluish gray color across all feathers.
+Self blue in the US and lavender in the UK is characterized by a uniform, pale bluish gray color across all feathers.

 Buff

 This color describes an even shade of gold, orange-yellow.
 Several varieties are solid buff all over, while others have black accents in the tail, neck, or wings.
+This gentle hue is uniform and consistent, lending a smooth and pleasing aesthetic to the chicken’s plumage.

 Chestnut